altocodenl/acweb/blog/20200917-how-we-calculated-the-price-of-acpic.md

 <a target="_blank" href="https://docs.google.com/spreadsheets/d/1XNd62OXI3dduxodI-9dBOUoxnAczPgm2yIk-jFFR6T4/edit#gid=0"><img loading="lazy" src="img/fixed price calculation.png" alt="ac;pic Fixed price calculation" style="max-width: 100%;height: auto;"></a>

-You'll note that in the costs line (those €2 per user) we affected half of it with Value Added Tax (VAT).
-We're estimating that half of our costs will be affected by VAT, so only €1 of the cost per user will incur VAT.

-An interesting observation (that took us a while to figure out) is that we should charge an extra amount to non-European users for the VAT incurred by those €2 per user.
-These services accrue VAT, but because we don't have to pay VAT for non-European users, we cannot use their payment to offset the VAT incurred by those services.
-Hence, we need to charge them extra to keep things fair between European and non-European users.
-In addition to this, this fairness ensures that both European and non-European users will be equally profitable to us.

-Previously, we had circled between 1,500 and 2,000 paying users to reach our initial goal.
-That meant a net income per user between €3 and €4.
-With the numbers more clear, we concluded that our best choice is to go with €3 of net income per user.
+So, the only difference between our European and non-European paying users is that of VAT (only for European paying users) and Stripe costs (slightly higher for non-European paid users).
+It’s important to note that we do not receive any benefits from any of those differences.
+What gets collected as taxes must go to the national tax agency, and the differences in credit card processing are entirely for Stripe.
+This makes European and non-European users equally profitable for us, hence avoiding any type of service or attention bias.

-The fixed part of ac;pic's price will be:
+In summary, the fixed part of ac;pic's price will be:
-- €9 a month for European Union users.
+- €8.47 a month for European Union users.
-- €7.50 for non-European Union users.
+- €7.14 for non-European Union users.

-**We need 2,000 monthly paying users to reach the first milestone.**

 #### What about the storage?
 If you followed the cost breakdown you might have noticed that we haven't considered the storage cost for the paid accounts.
 We accounted for servers to keep the service up & running and the storage cost for free accounts, but the bulk of the cost for a photo and video organization service comes from storage.